 PERSONNEL VEHICLES

 Doctors Paramedic(s) First Aid Ambulance(s) Fast Intervention Special

 MO PM personnel Vehicle Notes

 Supermoto (R) 1 MO 2 1 1

 Supermoto (X) 1PM 2 1 (i)

 Supermoto (R) 1 MO 2 1

 Test Day

-- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity). - 2 Paramedic (PM) A State Registered Paramedic with the HPC (Health Professions Council) Paramedics must have appropriate personal medical malpractice insurance cover. - 3 Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is: - Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
-First aid medicaments and materials. - Technical: Radio communication.
-Visible and audible signals. - Staffing: An ambulance must be staffed by 2 First Aid Personnel (who can be two of the minimum First Aid Personnel required in the table). - An ambulance may act as a Medical Centre BUT if so it must be a vehicle additional to the minimum ambulance requirement. - 4 First Aid Personnel A person holding a current certificate of First Aid competency.
-(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned) - Special Note (i) The minimum medical requirements specific for this discipline also apply to associated Test Days. - Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
-The decision of the medical officer is final without right of appeal.
+- Medical Officer (MO) Doctor A medical practitioner (doctor) fully registered with the General Medical Council (GMC), and holding appropriate personal medical malpractice insurance cover (excludes NHS Crown Indemnity). - 2.
+Paramedic (PM) A State Registered Paramedic with the HPC (Health Professions Council) Paramedics must have appropriate personal medical malpractice insurance cover. - 3.
+Ambulance A vehicle registered as an ambulance with the DVLA (Driver and Vehicle Licencing Agency) or similar government licencing authority and complying with FIM minimum equipment regulations for a type C vehicle; that is:

+Medical: A stretcher (preferably standardised), oxygen supply, apparatus to immobilise limbs and vertebral column.
+First aid medicaments and materials.

+Staffing: An ambulance must be staffed by 2 First Aid Personnel (who can be two of the minimum First Aid Personnel required in the table).

+An ambulance may act as a Medical Centre BUT if so it must be a vehicle additional to the minimum ambulance requirement.

+- 4. First Aid Personnel A person holding a current certificate of First Aid competency.
+(Where an event is open to the public event organisers should ensure that all First Aid personnel are insured against malpractice for the event concerned) Special Note (i) The minimum medical requirements specific for this discipline also apply to - associated Test Days.
+5. Medical Examination At any time during a meeting the Clerk of the Course may require a competitor to undergo a medical examination to determine his fitness to ride.
+The decision of the medical officer is final without right of appeal. - Concussion If a competitor is involved in an incident which results in him being diagnosed 6. by the Medical Officer/Paramedic as suffering from concussion, the rider is not permitted to participate any further in that event.